Internal Macedonian Revolutionary Organization

-During the Balkan Wars and the First World War, the organization supported the Bulgarian army and joined Bulgarian war-time authorities when they temporarily took control over parts of Thrace and Macedonia.
-The division of the area among the Balkan states in the Balkan Wars, was seen by the IMRO's adherents not as "liberation", but as entailing the partition of Macedonia.
-Retaining the unity of Macedonia seemed crucial in this period for IMRO, autonomism as a political tactic was abandoned, and annexationist positions were supported, aiming eventual incorporation of occupied areas into Bulgaria.
-The desire to size most of Macedonia and Thrace within a Bulgarian state lay behind the Bulgarian decision to enter each of these three wars.
+During the Balkan Wars and the First World War, the organization supported the Bulgarian army and joined Bulgarian wartime authorities when they temporarily took control over parts of Thrace and Macedonia.
+IMRO's adherents regarded the division of the area among the Balkan states in the Balkan Wars not as "liberation", but as entailing the partition of Macedonia.
+Retaining the unity of Macedonia seemed crucial for IMRO in this period; autonomism as a political tactic was abandoned, and annexationist positions were supported, aiming eventual incorporation of occupied areas into Bulgaria.
+The desire to incorporate most of Macedonia and Thrace within a Bulgarian state lay behind the Bulgarian decision to enter each of these three wars.
 The Bulgarian government first attached the IMRO chetas as auxiliaries of its army in the Balkan wars and then drafted the former paramilitaries directly into it, as Bulgarian military personnel during the First World War.
 Under the right-wing leadership, IMRO arose then from a clandestine organization into an important factor of the Greater Bulgarian policy, supporting the Bulgarisation of the area.
-Additionally, some guerrilla companies formed by IMRO-irregulars, participated in several massacres of accused Serbomans in the areas of Azot, Skopska Crna Gora and Poreče.
+Additionally, some guerrilla companies formed by IMRO-irregulars participated in several massacres of accused Serbomans in the areas of Azot, Skopska Crna Gora and Poreče.
 Regular Bulgarian troops took control of the region while komitadjis were appointed mayors or prefects and served as gendarmerie corps.
 IMRO detachments participated in the suppression of the Serbian Toplica uprising.
-Nevertheless, the division within IMRO during this period continued to exist, and the wars arguably even reinforced the rival Macedonian and Bulgarian narratives of national consciousness in the region.
-These two narratives were consequently adopted in the interwar period, the first one by the "federalist" wing and the latter by the "centralist" wing.
+Nevertheless, the division within IMRO during this period continued to exist, and the wars reinforced the rival federalist and unionist tendencies in the IMRO factions.
+These two tendencies were consequently adopted in the interwar period, the first one by the "federalist" wing and the latter by the "centralist" wing.